55+ Names of Shapes with Pictures

-This activity may help your kid to enhance logical thinking.
+This activity may help your child enhance logical thinking.

 4. Cut the Paper into Shapes

-This activity will also help encourage your kid’s creativity level.
+This activity will also help encourage your child’s creativity.

 5. Go on a Shape Hunt

-Ask your child to collect things which have a triangle shape or a circle shape.
-It might make your kid active and open to taking challenges.
+Ask your child to collect things that have a triangle shape or a circle shape.
+It might make your kid active and open to taking on challenges.

-When kids learn the names of different shapes, they start recognizing things with basic visualization.
-It helps them to improve their sense of creativity and cognitive skills.
-Parents can quickly help their child learn all shape names in daily life.
+When kids learn the names of different shapes, they start recognizing things with basic visualisation.
+It helps them improve their sense of creativity and cognitive skills.
+Parents can quickly help their children learn all the shapes they encounter in daily life.